-I'm a recovering "professional Christian."
-I'm seeking a community of faith (and questioning faith) that is more inclusive, radically ecumenical, less bureaucratic, less doctrinal and tribal, more loving, less institutional and denominational, worship that is more experiential and eclectic, and that seeks wisdom from a variety of wise people and world religious traditions.
+I am a recovering "professional Christian."
+I'm seeking a community of faith (and of questioning faith) that is more inclusive, radically ecumenical and inter-faith, less bureaucratic, less doctrinal and tribal, more loving, less institutional and denominational, for worship that is more experiential and eclectic, and that seeks wisdom from a variety of wise people and world religious traditions.

 Back to Blog